-Some mobile German operators assign private IP addresses and shield the mobile peers by firewalls and NAT.
-Such peers would be assigned low IDs resulting in a discrimination in the upload queue.
-To avoid this, a consistent address space is required which can be realized by a virtual private network (VPN).
-Other German operators do not use firewalling and NAT for internal traffic, thus, a VPN is not required.
+in a discrimination in the upload queue.
+To avoid this, a consistent address space is required which can be realized artificially by applying a virtual private network (VPN).
 Using a VPN means that all peers and the index server must be included in the VPN.
 In our measurements, we used a Point-to-Point-Tunneling Protocol (PPTP) based VPN.

 It is interesting to examine how expensive a VPN is as a solution.
 The costs are expressed by the protocol overhead, the download time, and the received bandwidth on application layer.
-The overhead of an encapsulated data packet via VPN is at least 28 Byte [12].
+The overhead of an encapsulated data packet via VPN is at least 28 Byte [5].
 The application of a VPN might also lead to an increased number of packets due to fragmentation.